Riandra4trend/CompfestAIC/README.md

 On first execution against a new site, Graph CBC performs environmental analysis:

-- **Pagination detection**: Identifies numbered pages, "Next" buttons, or cursor-based pagination
-- **Infinite scroll recognition**: Detects dynamic content loading patterns
-- **Load-more mechanisms**: Handles progressive disclosure UI patterns
-- **Card/tile structure analysis**: Locates repeating elements containing links to detail pages
+- **Website Environment Analysis**: The system conducts a comprehensive evaluation of the target website to understand its rendering behavior, data-loading mechanisms, and overall content structure.
+This includes identifying whether the site serves static content, dynamically rendered elements, or API-driven data, ensuring that all relevant information can be reliably captured.
+- **Field Localization**: The AI agent analyzes the page’s structural components—such as the DOM hierarchy, repeated patterns, and layout organization—to accurately identify and localize each required data field.
+This step establishes a precise mapping between the requested attributes and their corresponding elements on the webpage.

-The agent generates a **reusable extraction specification**—a structured file encoding the site's listing pattern, pagination logic, and link selectors.
-This specification is persisted to S3 storage.
+- **Generation of Extraction Specification**: During its initial execution on a new domain, the CBC Graph generates a reusable extraction specification.
+This structured specification describes the site’s listing schema, rendering logic, pagination or navigation patterns, and link selectors.
+The resulting specification is then persisted to S3 storage, enabling consistent, efficient, and deterministic scraping in subsequent runs without repeating the full environmental analysis.

 **Subsequent executions** bypass the analysis phase entirely, applying the cached specification directly.
 This dramatically reduces both latency and token consumption, as the AI agent isn't invoked for pattern discovery.